jayantodpuji/sleepz/README.md

 ## Access The Web App

-When you are already running the server, you can access it in localhost:3000/index.html
+When you are already running the server, you can access it in `localhost:3000/index.html`

+## Testing via Postman

+You can export the [collection](sleepz.postman_collection.json) to your postman client